artemixer/filepwner/README.md

 To add a new file extension add the sample.{ext} file to `assets/sample_files`, then add the extension and its mimetype/magic bytes to `variations.py`

 ## Test targets
 For testing purposes I also included sample .php scripts (`/test_targets`) to emulate the behaviour of upload forms.
-If you wish to gain a better understanding of the soft or simply want to test if it works, feel free to run tests against them.
+If you wish to gain a better understanding of the tool or simply want to see if it works, feel free to run tests against them.

 <br/>
 <br/>